checht71/AI-Notes/AI Vault/General AI Notes/2. Training/ML Techniques/Transfer Learning.md

 ### How many Layers should I Retrain?
 There is no set recommendation for how many layers would work best to retrain a model, but when you're trying it out, you should keep in mind that the beginning layers in a network are used to extract simple features such as lines and curves, and then more complex features such as the outlines of objects are detected by later features.
 The number of layers you remove should be inversely proportional to how much the pre-trained dataset overlaps with your own dataset.
 If it seems like the model can extract quite a bit of features of your desired object, not a lot of new layers are needed.
 If you remove one and there's still trouble, keep stripping the layers away.

 ## Implementation with Keras
 [Transfer Learning Tutorial (Video)](https://www.youtube.com/watch?v=WJZoywOG1cs) [Keras Transfer Learning Guide](https://www.tensorflow.org/guide/keras/transfer_learning)

 #### Sources
 [What is Transfer Learning?
 (Video)](https://www.youtube.com/watch?v=DyPW-994t7w&list=PLcWfeUsAys2nPgh-gYRlexc6xvscdvHqX&index=16)

+Final note: also check out [[Meta-Learning]] for a similar approach to machine learning.

+Tags:
+#Transfer-Learning #few-shot-learning